Logan High School (La Crosse, Wisconsin): History

 In 2005, principal Scott Mihalovic won the La Crosse Tribune Person of the Year award stating, "Scott Mihalovic, who as principal at Logan High School provided steady leadership during a challenging period at the school."
 Mihalovic retired from his position in 2014 and the school's former associate principal, Deb Markos, was named the new principal.
 In turn, Markos retired in 2018.
-Since then, Walter Gnewikow Jr. has been the school's principal.
+Then, Walter Gnewikow Jr. became the school's principal, until leaving in 2025.
+Since then, former Winona High School principal Luke Madsen has served as the school’s principal.

 2002 presidential visit

 President George W. Bush visited the school on May 8, 2002, as part of the Department of Education's Tour Across America in support of the No Child Left Behind Act.
 The school had been one of 25 schools selected for the tour, only some of which were visited by the president.
 On the same trip, President Bush visited two other schools in Wisconsin, both in Milwaukee.
 Logan High School had been singled out and selected for the tour because of its placement on the state's list of "High Performing, High Poverty Schools," which acknowledges schools with both test scores greater than 80% of Wisconsin's state average, and a poverty rate of at least twice the state average.

 Prior to his speech, the president held a roundtable discussion with select community leaders and educators from La Crosse.
 The president then gave an approximately 30 minute speech to the student body, educators, and other members of the community.
 The speech primarily focused on the No Child Left Behind Act and his administration's other education initiatives, though it also emphasized the September 11 attacks and his administration's war on terror in response to it.
 Of the more than 2,000 people in attendance, nearly 1,000 were current students at Logan.
 Also in attendance were Ron Kind, Scott McCallum, and Rod Paige.
 As a security measure, all attending students were required to wait in the school's gymnasium for two and a half hours before his speech began.
 During the visit, the school was under stringent security via the Secret Service.
 Those to be in close contact with the president were required to provide their Social Security number as part of a background check, while all attendees went through metal detectors upon admission.